san601/WannaGame-Freshman-2023/Ez_flag_checker_2.md

 It's very easy to bypass this, just set a breakpoint at ptrace function, finish the function and then set RAX register to 0x0.
 [For more information](https://jaybailey216.com/debugging-stripped-binaries/)

+From now on, this is my attempt to solve this challenge at home because I couldn't finish it on time at the contest.
-And this is the actual function to check our input.
+This is the actual function to check our input.

 ![image](https://github.com/san601/WannaGame-Freshman-2023/assets/144963803/f7b7a008-e34c-4b3a-a783-b444e002a40c)